 The PTIN is also necessary for CE providers to report your CE to the PTIN system.

-As of July 2020, the IRS set the annual renewal fee at $35.95.
-Prior to this date, the PTIN was free for about three years.
+Prior to July 2020, the PTIN was free for about three years.

 CPE credits reported to PTIN system